 1. Make it visual

 Choose your imagery wisely.
-Although it may be easier to use generic stock photography, you will find that users will engage more with genuine and relevant imagery.
+Although it might be easier to use generic stock photography, you will find that users will engage more with genuine and relevant imagery.
 Get some great inspiration by taking a look at the top 50 best email marketing designs.

 One thing to keep in mind is the size and placement of photos.
 You can use images to reflect hierarchy within the email layout.
 For example, the first image below the header could be presented as the featured story while the others smaller photos are displayed as additional articles.